 The rebirth story will usually see the main character begin as a cynic, or a criminal, or just a bad egg.
 Something will happen to them that will change their point of view.
 At the end, they’ll be a complete humanitarian!

-In elearning, a rebirth can be ideally paired with behaviour change.
+In eLearning, a rebirth can be ideally paired with behaviour change.
 A Christmas Carol is often considered the greatest example of a character who has a complete turnaround.
 Use this as a template for your story.

-How about this, for example: A customer service manager is horrible and unpleasant.
+How about this, for example A customer service manager is horrible and unpleasant.
 They gradually learn about why their role matters, which leads to them understanding customers better.
 This leads to a rebirth.
 Suddenly, they’re the best customer service manager in the organisation!

-Adding narrative to your training is a compelling and stimulating way to disclose your content.
+Adding a narrative to your training is a compelling and stimulating way to disclose your content.
 Weaving stories into your training doesn’t have to be a daunting task.
 We believe there are only seven types of plot, and every book or film you can think of will relate back to the magnificent seven: defeating the baddie, rags to riches, the quest, voyage and return, comedy, tragedy and rebirth.

 So you’ve discovered how narrative can help your learners engage with training.
 If you want to take this idea to the next level, help your learners understand your organisations narrative.